c0d3x-software/reactful/ROADMAP.md

 # 🗺️ Reactful Project Roadmap

-Welcome to the roadmap of **Reactful**, a fullstack React meta-framework.
+Welcome to the roadmap of **Reactful**, a full-featured React meta-framework.

 ## ✓ | Milestones